This is a refresh of a review of Angel Fire Resort previously posted.

 We drove from Austin, Texas to Angel Fire, New Mexico.
 With stops, it took us about 13 hours.
 It was a mostly boring drive.
 We stopped for lunch in Lubbock.
 Along the way, there were not many options to stop and eat.
 There were long stretches of road with not much of anything.
 Plan ahead and get gas and snacks while you can.

-You could also fly to Santa Fe or Albuquerque.
-Angel Fire is a 3-hour drive north of Albuquerque.
+The closest major airports to Angel Fire are Santa Fe and Albuquerque.
+Angel Fire is a 3-hour drive north of Albuquerque’s airport.

 We arrived at the lodge in the early evening.
 The staff was very warm and welcoming and seemed especially happy to see our big Golden Retriever.
 One of the staff members called our dog over by name to give her pets and hugs.
 We also got a welcome gift bag for our dog filled with treats, a toy, and poop pickup bags.